2018 - Summary results and response

 |- more lending||24.3%||36%|

 Many thanks for your help with this survey.

-A survey of readers was carried out between Monday 7th March and Sunday 13th March 2016 in order to find out how satisfied readers are with the Library’s collections and information services.
-The original two-page survey form created in 2003 was used, as it has been every year since, to ensure consistent quality measurements.
-This year, an additional question was included, soliciting readers’ suggestions for improvements they would like to see in the Library during the forthcoming renovation programme.
-Posters advertising the survey were put up throughout the Library for the whole of the survey week and survey forms were continually available at the Library entrance, on the Issue & Enquiry Desk and on the IALS website.
+A survey of readers was carried out between Monday 26th February and Sunday 4th March 2018 in order to find out how satisfied readers are with the Library’s collections and information services.
+The original two-page survey questionnaire created in 2003 was used, as it has been every year since, to ensure consistent quality measurements.
+This year, an additional question on ease of access to electronic resources was introduced and we look forward to building up useful data on this question over the coming years.
+A prominent weblink to the survey questionnaire was placed on the IALS homepage, inviting returns.
+This weblink and encouragement to complete the questionnaire was also emailed to all of our current library members.
+Posters advertising the survey were put up throughout the Library for the whole of the survey week and survey questionnaires were continually available at the Library entrance, on the Issue & Enquiry Desk and on the IALS website.
 Members of the Academic Services team placed a copy on every seat in the Library to encourage returns.
-A prominent link to the survey was placed on the IALS homepage, and regular ‘pop up’ notices were programmed into networked PCs inviting student returns.
-The form was also sent electronically through Millennium to all of our academic members, and included in an email to all University of London teaching staff.
 A prize draw (£50 worth of book vouchers) was also offered to encourage reader participation.

-The survey asked readers to rate how the library generally meets their needs in terms of books, journals, electronic databases, library catalogue, computers, photocopiers, printing, helpfulness of staff, training sessions, study facilities, study environment and opening and closing times.
+The survey asked readers to rate how the Library generally meets their needs in terms of books, journals, electronic databases, library catalogue, access to e-resources, computers, photocopiers, printing, helpfulness of staff, training sessions, study facilities, study environment and opening and closing times.
 Respondents were asked to rate their satisfaction on a 4-point scale.
 The definitions of each category were as follows:

 - 1 = rarely satisfied

 - 2 = sometimes satisfied